UniversalDependencies/docs/_2015-08-23-uppsala/copula.md

 ccomp(is, eating)
 ~~~

-This is clearly an implementation hack, overloading the ccomp relation.
-There is no doubt that be here is the linking be, with the "=" meaning.
-However, adopting the be-dependent analysis would leave reading with two subjects.
+This is clearly an implementation hack, overloading the `ccomp` relation.
+There is no doubt that _be_ here is the linking be, with the "=" meaning.
+However, adopting the be-dependent analysis would leave _eating_ with two subjects.
 This will be a problem whenever the subject predicate has an internal subject.
 The proposal here is to adopt a language-specific label proposed in the Finnish treebank for the higher-level subject.
 This allows the two subjects to be distinguished, while preserving the be-dependent analysis.

 ~~~ sdparse
 (9) ROOT My reading a book is her eating cake .